 The first seven presented are mainly for early-stage funding options, and the last five are for the later stages where you are successfully selling the product.

-In the end, always prioritize funding methods that don’t require you to give away precious equity in your company, at least for as long as possible.If you read only one article about product development make it this one: Ultimate Guide – How to Develop a New Electronic Hardware Product in 2020.
+In the end, always prioritize funding methods that don’t require you to give away precious equity in your company, at least for as long as possible.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: